Jump to the content of the page

 Flexibility

-With different specimen holders included in our accessories portfolio, different test pieces can be secured and tested.
+With different specimen grips included in our accessories portfolio, different test pieces can be secured and tested.
 A hold-down system ensures high precision and repeatability and protects the measuring system.
 Hold-down fixtures that can be removed on one or both sides provide flexibility when it comes to different specimen geometries.

 Safety